Furyofth/Platformer/README.md

-# Platformer

-Platformer!

-This Is a Platformer!

-We love Platformers!
+No longer A platformer now a runner

-Must Use Unity 6000.0.31f1
+Must Use Unity 6000.0.31f1 Probably